 - Required Time of Occupation: 15 years; 7 years with color of title

-- Color of Title: Not required, but speeds up claim process
+- Color of Title: Not required, but speeds up claim process to 7 years

 - Property Taxes: Not required